adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 ### @InputFieldHint ###

 This annotation provides a _hint_ to the UI when presenting the information on screen and is available from __3.0.2__ onwards.
+There are two elements to this annotation `style` and `friendly`.

-It contains a `style` element that has information about the type of field this is; it is generally used on String fields that might need to be syntax highlighted or treated differently in some way
+`style` should contain information about the type of field this is; it is generally used on String fields that might need to be syntax highlighted or treated differently in some way

 | Style | Description |